Idli (1 Piece) and English Lemon Rice (100 G)

 How to consume english lemon rice, idli without glucose spikes

-Add a source of protein like grilled chicken, tofu, or a boiled egg to your meal.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of protein like grilled chicken, tofu, or lentils alongside your meal to help stabilize blood sugar levels.

 Portion Control